 Core courses: Advanced Script Analysis, Advanced Performance Technique, Film, Chekhov, Shakespeare, Comedy, Voice, Speech, and Suzuki/Viewpoints.

-This is a performance year.
-The combination of classes and sophisticated productions challenges young actors to refine their performance skills, while preparing them for the business side of the profession.
+This is a performance year, where students refine their acting training in NYC through sophisticated productions and business preparation.
 Master classes in scene study, movement, On-Camera, and auditioning introduce actors to working artists and form a bridge to the professional world while continuing to provide critical support in advanced skills-building.
-Individualized coaching in voice and speech support the rehearsal of the productions, while business classes help identify achievable artistic goals and opportunities.
-The pinnacle project allows students to create their own work through the formation of a theater company, culminating in a fully student produced production.
+The pinnacle project allows students to create their own work through the formation of a theater company, culminating in a fully student-produced production.

 Core courses: Advanced Acting, Advanced Suzuki/Viewpoints, Production Rehearsals, Company, Business, Casting, and Equity Principal Auditions/Monologues.